Sergeants 3: Production

 The film, known by its working title of Badlands, was filmed in the summer of 1961 in Johnson Canyon, Paria, Kanab and Bryce Canyon in Utah and in House Rock Valley, Arizona.
 Frank Sinatra, who coproduced the film, rented a ghost town near Kanab as a filming location and sought to establish a 20-mile radius in which no one but those involved with the film would be permitted.
 During the filming of Some Came Running several years earlier in Indiana, Sinatra was besieged with female admirers and wished to avoid a similar phenomenon.

 The film is a remake of Gunga Din with Sinatra in the Victor McLaglen role, Martin in the Cary Grant part, Lawford replacing Douglas Fairbanks, Jr. and Davis in Sam Jaffe's role.
 The Thugee cult is replaced by the Ghost Dancers, with Michael Pate and Henry Silva appearing as Indians.
 Burnett was also credited with writing a novelization of the film.
 Sinatra wanted to use the title Soldiers Three but could not acquire the rights, as the title was owned by Metro-Goldwyn-Mayer for the 1951 film Soldiers Three, another Gunga Din-inspired story set in India.

-John Wayne lent Sammy Davis Jr. the hat that he had wore in Legend of the Lost and Rio Bravo to wear in the film.
+John Wayne lent Sammy Davis Jr. the hat that he had worn in Legend of the Lost and Rio Bravo to wear in the film.

 W.R.
-Burntt called the film one of his "pet pictures" because they shot his first draft.
+Burnett called the film one of his "pet pictures" because they shot his first draft.